Nora Houston: Work in the suffrage movement

 Houston's time in New York and abroad inspired her art and activism as she became more aware of the social changes of the early 20th century, as well as the social injustice affecting poor and working-class people.
 She believed that giving women the right to vote would lead to needed reforms in education, family welfare, and public health.

 In 1909, Houston (with Clark and other activists like Lila Meade Valentine and Mary Johnston) helped found the Equal Suffrage League of Virginia.
 Houston served as the recording secretary of the league's Richmond chapter from 1914 to 1919 and traveled the state making speeches, assisting with establishing new chapters for the organization, and lobbying legislators.
 Houston used her artistic skills to design signs, pamphlets, and parade floats to help the league raise awareness about women's suffrage.
 She also drew maps of Richmond's neighborhoods for the league to use in its outreach efforts.

 When the league began to hold street meetings in 1915, Houston and Clark would set up easels on Broad and Sixth Streets in downtown Richmond.
 As people crowded around them to observe their painting and drawing, Houston and Clark would begin speaking about women's suffrage.
 During one speech at Monroe Park, suffrage opponents threw rocks at Houston as she spoke; she kept one of the rocks until her death.

 Shortly after the ratification of the Nineteenth Amendment in August 1920, the Equal Suffrage League of Virginia disbanded and reorganized into the Virginia League of Women Voters.
 Houston helped found this new organization and served as chair of its child welfare, finance, and legislative committees.

 Houston, alongside Clark, worked to improve race relations in Virginia.
 They encouraged black women to vote, and helped them to register.
 Houston and Clark worked with black suffragists in Richmond, like Ora Brown Stokes Perry, to ensure that the city's African American women could vote in the 1920 United States Presidential Election "without incident".
 Houston and Clark also helped drive black women to the polls on election day.

-Life as an artist and contributions to Richmond's artistic community
+Contributions to Richmond's community

 Houston continued to paint through her years as an activist and exhibited her work locally and nationally.

 After the Art Club of Richmond closed, Houston and Clark opened their own atelier which would become the Virginia League of Fine Arts and Handicrafts.
 In 1931, the league merged with the Richmond Academy of Arts, laying the groundwork for the founding of the Virginia Museum of Fine Arts.

 Houston and Clark's students included Theresa Pollak, founder of VCUArts.

 In the late 1930s, Houston, Clark, and others established the Craig House in Richmond's downtown as a place for African American artists to create and exhibit their work.

 Houston's work is in the permanent collection at the Virginia Museum of Fine Arts and is also in the Johnson Collection in Spartanburg, South Carolina and the Morris Museum of Art in Augusta, Georgia.